stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"RSS Feed is behind the Cloudflare DDoS protection.
+My RSS Reader is self hosted, so it is impossible for it to retrieve any feeds" by @[GarcaMan2](https://twitter.com/GarcaMan2/status/1121234101657321474)

 "Mais comment osez-vous parler de "respect des données personnelles"?
 Votre site est bourré de traceur en tout genre!
 Pire vous routez vos utilisateurs via cloudflare aux USA!" by @[Armdias](https://twitter.com/Armdias/status/1120957817693847557)

 "Avoid and ask any website you use why they are using them and to stop ASAP." by @[larrybeck_](https://twitter.com/larrybeck_/status/1120840099112026112)